logzio/logz-docs/_source/user-guide/users/single-sign-on/sso-sub.md

 You can change the name, permissions, and account access for SSO groups associated with your **sub accounts**.
 Hover over the relevant group and click the pencil icon on the right.
 Click Save to apply your changes.

+To delete one or more SSO groups, click the trash can icon.
+Note that this action can't be undone, and once deleted, all SSO group members will lose access to the relevant accounts and data.

 ![edit delete sso](https://dytvr9ot2sszz.cloudfront.net/logz-docs/sso-providers/edit-delete-sso.png)